Soviet deportations from Lithuania: Release and return

-Stalin's death in 1953 was followed by the Khrushchev Thaw and a de-Stalinization campaign, which was a gradual release of the deportees and prisoners.
+Stalin's death in 1953 was followed by the Khrushchev Thaw and a de-Stalinization campaign, which included a gradual release of the deportees and prisoners.
 In July 1954, deportee children under 16 were removed from the deportee list and the sentence for escape was reduced from 20 to 3 years in prison.
 The release of the Lithuanians was slow.
 When in 1954 an amnesty was announced for people older than 55–60, disabled, or incurably ill, a special provision excluded the Lithuanians or members of the Organization of Ukrainian Nationalists due to matters of "public security".
-In Lithuania, the deportee files were slowly reviewed on case-by-case basis by the Supreme Soviet of the Lithuanian SSR.
+In Lithuania, the deportee files were slowly reviewed on a case-by-case basis by the Supreme Soviet of the Lithuanian SSR.
 Soviet apparatchiks regarded the deportees as a threat, especially when they wanted to claim their property confiscated at the time of the deportation.
 The Lithuanians approved releases only in limited circumstances if they found some irregularities or violations.

 In 1956 and 1957, the Supreme Soviet of the Soviet Union approved releases of larger groups of the deportees, including the Lithuanians.
 Deportees started returning in large numbers creating difficulties for local communists – deportees would petition for return of their confiscated property, were generally considered unreliable and required special surveillance.
 Soviet Lithuanian officials, including Antanas Sniečkus, drafted local administrative measures prohibiting deportee return and petitioned Moscow to enact national policies to that effect.
 In May 1958, the Soviet Union revised its policy regarding the remaining deportees: all those who were not involved with the Lithuanian partisans were released, but without the right to return to Lithuania.
 The last Lithuanians—the partisan relatives and the partisans—were released only in 1960 and 1963 respectively.
 Majority of the deportees released in May 1958 and later never returned to Lithuania.

 About 60,000 deportees returned to Lithuania.
 However, they faced further difficulties: their property was long looted and divided up by strangers, they faced discrimination for jobs and social guarantees, their children were denied higher education.
 Former deportees, resistance members, and their children were not allowed to integrate into the society.
 That created a permanent group of people that opposed the regime and continued non-violent resistance.